GoogleCloudPlatform/gcsfuse/docs/benchmarks.md

     direct=1
     fadvise_hint=0
     verify=0
-    # Change this to randwrite to test random writes.
-    rw=write
-    # Update the block size value from the table for different
-    bs=1M
     iodepth=64
     invalidate=1
     time_based=0
     file_append=0
     # By default fio creates all files first and then starts writing to them.
 This option is to disable that behavior.
     create_on_open=1
+    thread=1
+    openfiles=1
+    group_reporting=1
+    allrandrepeat=1
     # Every file is written only once.
 Set nrfiles per thread in such a way that the test runs for 1-2 min.
-This will vary based on file size.
+    # This will vary based on file size.
 Change the value from table to get provided results.
     nrfiles=2
-    thread=1
-    openfiles=1
-    group_reporting=1
-    allrandrepeat=1
     filename_format=$jobname.$jobnum.$filenum
-    [1_thread]
+    # Change this to randwrite to test random writes.
+    rw=write
+    # Update the block size value from the table for different
+    bs=1M
+    # Update the file size value from table(file size) for different experiments.
+    filesize=1G
+    [experiment]
     stonewall
     # Change the test directory (1mb) for different experiments.
 The directory must exist within the mounted directory.
     directory=gcs/1gb
-    # Update the file size value from table(file size) for different experiments.
-    filesize=1G
     numjobs=112
  ```